-It’s the final day of Mental Health Awareness Month, so we’ve enlisted Royal Far West Dietician, Alison, to explain about the links between eating well and good mental health
+Royal Far West Dietician, Alison, explains all about the links between eating well and good mental health

 It is estimated that only 0.5% of Australian children are eating enough fruit and vegetables each day.
 The Australian Institute of Health and Welfare recommends the minimum recommended number of serves of vegetables per day is 2½ for children aged 2–3; 4½ for children aged 4–8; 5 for children aged 9–11.
 But what affect is this having on kids’ mental health?